Patria Private Equity Trust (LSE: PPET)

 1. One of PPET’s core strengths is its long-term relationships with high-conviction general partners.

 PPET pursues a concentrated, high-conviction strategy of partnering with a small group of top-tier European general partners (GPs), with a strong emphasis on sector expertise, an important advantage in the increasingly competitive PE space.
-Its core GPs include names such as Advent International, Altor, Hg, IK, Nordic Capital, PAI, Archimed, Triton and Vitruvian, with which PPET has long-term relationships, often spanning more than a decade.
-This strategy has proved successful, as PPET’s annualised NAV total return of 15.1% to end-March 2024 over the last 10 years was ahead of both the MSCI Europe Small Cap index and the UK All-Share index, and broadly in line with its close PE peers.
+This strategy has proved successful over the long term.
+Its core GPs include names such as Altor, Hg, IK, Nordic Capital, PAI, Archimed, Triton and Vitruvian, with which PPET has long-term relationships, often spanning more than a decade.

 2. PPET offers quality exposure to the PE mid-market.

-The PE mid-market offers several potential advantages: many of the acquired companies have not been owned by PE before and are low-hanging fruit in terms of value creation; portfolio exits are less dependent on the IPO market (with more trade sale and sponsor-to-sponsor opportunities); and deals are less reliant on funding via syndicated loans (which was muted during the recent market downturn) and often involve less leverage than large/mega buyouts.
+The PE mid-market offers several potential advantages: many of the acquired companies have not been owned by PE before and therefore offer ‘low-hanging fruit’ in terms of value creation; portfolio exits are less dependent on the IPO market (with the ability to sell into the private equity large cap space, as well as trade buyers); and deals are less reliant on funding via syndicated loans (which was muted during the recent market downturn) and often involve less leverage than large/mega buyouts.

 3. PPET’s portfolio has a high share of less cyclical sectors.

 The trust’s portfolio is skewed towards sectors with typically lower cyclicality.
-These include IT companies, mostly profitable B2B businesses, such as Access Group (a provider of ERP and payroll solutions); healthcare companies, with little exposure to higher-risk biotech, such as NAMSA (a contract research organisation for preclinical and clinical device companies); and consumer staples, such as the Spanish food distributor Uvesco.
+These include IT companies, mostly profitable B2B software businesses, such as Visma (a provider of mission-critical business software to SMEs); healthcare companies, with little exposure to higher-risk biotech, such as NAMSA (a contract research organisation for preclinical and clinical device companies); and consumer staples, such as the Spanish food retailer Uvesco.

-PPET highlights that while the remaining part of its portfolio (consisting of sectors such as industrials, consumer discretionary and financials) is more cyclical, it includes sub-sectors that offer a combination of good growth opportunities and a valuable product or essential service with a strong digital component.
-These include environmental B2B services business ACT, provider of funeral services Funecap, specialist insurance broker CFC and payments company Planet.
-Over the coming years, PPET’s manager expects a further portfolio shift towards sectors benefiting from structural, long-term drivers (such as IT and healthcare), at the expense of more cyclical sectors.
+PPET highlights that, while the remaining part of its portfolio (consisting of sectors such as industrials, consumer discretionary and financials) is in more cyclical areas, it includes sub-sectors that offer a combination of good growth opportunities and a valuable product or essential service with a strong digital component.
+These include environmental B2B services business ACT, provider of funeral services Funecap, cyber insurance broker CFC, and payments company Planet.
+PPET’s manager believes that only nine of PPET’s top 100 underlying portfolio companies as of end-March 2025 are directly affected by US tariffs.

 4. PPET has been growing its direct investments portfolio in recent years.

-The strong long-term relationships with its top GPs support PPET’s deal flow in terms of co-investments and single-asset secondaries.
-Co-investments offer greater flexibility in terms of capital deployment (as they are done on a case-by-case basis and capital is deployed faster), leading to higher capital efficiency and easier balance sheet management.
-Moreover, unlike limited partner positions, GPs normally do not charge fees on co-investments, translating into a one-layer fee structure and therefore the potential for higher returns than funds.
-We believe PPET’s results in terms of the value appreciation of its co-investment portfolio have been encouraging so far.
+The strong long-term relationships with its top GPs support PPET’s deal flow in terms of direct investments (co-investments and single-asset secondaries).
+Direct investments offer greater flexibility in terms of capital deployment (as they are done on a case-by-case basis and capital is deployed faster), leading to higher capital efficiency and easier balance sheet management.
+Moreover, unlike fund positions, GPs normally often do not charge fees on direct investments, translating into a one-layer fee structure and therefore the potential for higher returns than funds.
+PPET’s investment manager highlighted that he expects more exits from the direct portfolio in the next 12–24 months.

 Latest Insights